Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability exists in WireUpload::saveUploadZip() and WireFileTools::unzip() components.
-The system extracts user-supplied ZIP files before any validation and without resource limits.
-The unzip() routine only applies a simple '..' substring guard with no checks on total uncompressed size, number of entries, directory depth, or extraction time.
-The vulnerability is classified under CWE-409 (Improper Handling of Highly Compressed Data) (GitHub Issue).
+The vulnerability stems from improper handling of ZIP file extraction in the WireUpload::saveUploadZip() and WireFileTools::unzip() components.
+The system extracts user-supplied ZIP files before validation and without resource limits.
+The unzip() routine only implements a basic '..' substring guard without checks on total uncompressed size, number of entries, directory depth, or extraction time.
+The vulnerability has been assigned CWE-409 (Improper Handling of Highly Compressed Data) and received a CVSS v3.1 Base Score of 6.5 (MEDIUM) with vector: CVSS:3.1/AV:N/AC:L/PR:L/UI:N/S:U/C:N/I:N/A:H (GitHub Issue, NVD).

 Source: This report was generated using AI